port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/templates/istio.md

 # Istio

-[Argo CD](https://argo-cd.readthedocs.io/en/stable/) functions as an open-source continuous delivery tool based on GitOps methodology.
-Argo automates the deployment of applications by monitoring your cluster and the infrastructure defined declaratively in a Git repository, and then reconciling any disparities between them.
+[Istio](https://istio.io/latest/docs/setup/getting-started/) is an open-source service mesh that provides a uniform way to connect, manage, and secure microservices.

-Using Port's Kubernetes Exporter, you can keep track of all Knative resources across your different clusters and export all of the data to Port.
+Using Port's Kubernetes Exporter, you can keep track of all Istio resources across your different clusters and export all of the data to Port.
 You will use built in metadata from your kubernetes resources and CRDs to create Entities in Port and keep track of their state.

 :::tip
 Get to know the basics of our Kubernetes exporter [here!](../kubernetes.md)